Close-up of a bee returning to the hive with pollen, symbolizing small effort that counts

 Select the outcome it created: Relief, Confidence, Momentum, Calm, Connection, Pride, Hope, or Energy.
 This closes the loop between action and emotional effect.

 Over time, you’ll see which types of wins restore you fastest.
-That turns microwins from encouragement into strategy.
+That turns Moments from encouragement into strategy.

 For example, you may notice that boundary wins create Calm, while completion wins create Momentum.
 Different days need different fuels.